By Rob Littlejohn, Head of Business at Scotland’s Futures Forum

 In doing this work, we’ll be conscious of the great work the Forum has done in its history, providing a futures and positive view of ageing, mapping ways to reduce damage from alcohol and drugs, and envisioning Scotland as a world-leading learning nation – to name but three.
 The lessons from this work will inform our way forward.

 Another new development is this blog, which I’m hoping will be a new way to share thoughts and reflections on the Forum’s work.
-Also published today is a blog from Eleanore Widger, one of the current Futures Forum fellows, who has been working on the thorny and fascinating question “What is a civilised nation?”
+Also published today is a blog from Eleanore Widger, one of the current Futures Forum fellows, who has been working on the thorny and fascinating question “What is a civilized nation?”
 By looking to the past, the aim is to envisage a bright future – pretty much what I’ve been doing over these past months.

-There’s no comments facility here but please feel free to drop me a line with any thoughts on this blog or the Forum’s work – we’re on ScotlandsFuturesForum@parliament.scot and @ScotFutures on Twitter.
+There’s no comments facility here but please feel free to drop me a line with any thoughts on this blog or the Forum’s work – We’re on ScotlandsFuturesForum@parliament.scot and @ScotFutures on Twitter.
 Look forward to hearing from you!